E-D-Richard/budget-tracker-webbapp/README.md

 #### potential features to add

-avoid losing form data in collapsed state (include gif).
+- avoid losing form data in collapsed state (include gif)
+- hyperlink (byID) and auto scroll to individual budget (input-area) based on current category selected in New Transaction select element